Hi! My name is Zhen!

 Volunteering at Luiz Hara's supper club was incredibly fun and rewarding.
 I bought 1 of his cookbooks, The Japanese Larder, and it's 1 of my faves.
 It shows people how to use Japanese ingredients in their everyday cooking which I think is such a fantastic idea!

-When I cook Middle Eastern recipes, for example, I'm always left with a ton of some ingredient that ends up collecting mold in my pantry.
-I have lots of friends who have the same problem with Asian condiments.
+I have lots of friends who have the same problem with not knowing how to use the rest of their Asian condiments.
 Hopefully, this blog helps to demystify some Asian ingredients, such as dried jujubes and black chicken.

 I would love to help reduce the amount of food wasted in home kitchens, which is why I even have a section of recipes that feature leftovers.